 This has been proven several times with altercations with concrete barriers at race tracks![/vc_column_text][vc_separator][vc_column_text]

 The Kobra uses independent front suspension in a non-parallel, unequal length configuration.
 The correct camber change and anti- dive have been designed into the geometry.
 Because we started with a clean design slate, we were able to avoid the problems associated with using a donor vehicle’s geometry.
 In other words, it’s correct for the vehicle, not a compromise.

 The tubular arms have been designed to minimise weight & hence reduce the unsprung weight of the vehicle – the lower the unsprung weight, the better the handling.

-Camber & castor changes can be performed quickly & easily if the vehicle is to be used for both circuit & road.
+Camber and castor changes can be performed quickly and easily if the vehicle is to be used for both circuit & road.
 You can achieve up to 5 deg negative camber!

 Because we have designed the suspension around “production” parts, a huge range of brake options are available.